 What are hemorrhoids?

-Hemorrhoids are normal vascular structures found in every individual.
-They are a collection of vessels (arteriovenous channels) that are located both within the rectum (internal hemorrhoids) and below the rectum around the anus (external hemorrhoids).
-Hemorrhoids are located below the superficial layers of the mucosa (internal hemorrhoids) lining the rectum and skin around the anus (external hemorrhoids) that drain into the deeper larger vessels within the abdomen.
+Hemorrhoids are a collection of vessels (arteriovenous channels) that are located both within the rectum (internal hemorrhoids) and around the anus (external hemorrhoids).

-Despite being present in everyone, the term “hemorrhoid” has taken on more of a pathologic or disease state e.g. when they become enlarged causing bleeding, itching, prolapse (internal hemorrhoids), or enlarge to cause pain due to thrombosis (clot formation in external hemorrhoids).
+Despite being present in everyone, the term “hemorrhoid” has taken on more of a pathologic or disease state, e.g. when they become enlarged causing bleeding, itching, prolapse (internal hemorrhoids), or enlarge to cause pain due to thrombosis (clot formation in external hemorrhoids).